 A winning value prop tells a story about a real problem – and puts real real monetary value on the solution.
 The best way to create the kind of value proposition your prospect is looking for is by addressing a need.

-For starters, let’s talk about what value is what value isn’t.
-Simply put, value is the financial benefit that you get in excess of the price that you pay for a solution.
-If you’re evaluating a solution that costs $30,000, and when you implement that solution you expect to get $300,000 in incremental revenue, the value that you receive is $270,000 – $300,000 minus $30,000.
+Let’s talk about what value is – and what value isn’t.
+In B2B sales, value is the financial benefit that you get in excess of the price that you pay for a solution.

 Watch the Video

 How to NOT to talk about value

 There are a lot of misconceptions about what “value” is.
 It’s often is described as “more features for less money.”
 The problem with this definition is that the value that you receive from a solution is not in the input or what you put into the solution.

 It’s what you get out of it.
 Value is the financial benefit.

 We often have this misunderstanding of what value really is, because of the way that it’s talked about – in terms of going to the grocery store and getting a good value, or when you get a good value from all the stuff within the package of some offering.
 That’s not value.